xneelo/hetzner-needrestart/README.md

 ## Usage
 By default, calling the init class will install the relevant package using the default configuration options.
-Overriding configuration is done via hieradata by mapping the relevant config keys as follows:
+Overriding configuration is done by passing a Hash to needrestart::configs or via hieradata by mapping the relevant config keys as follows:
 ```
 ---
 needrestart::configs: